Latrobe Valley Mine Rehabilitation Advisory Committee

 Prior to leading AGL Loy Yang's business development activities, Roland managed the Loy Yang Mine's engineering and technical support functions.

 Roland retired from his role as AGL's Executive Manager, Development and Projects in November 2016; in January 2017 he established Advantage Energy & Resources, a specialist provider of support services to industry.
-Roland is currently working on the Coal Energy Australia Advanced Lignite Demonstration Program Project in the capacity of General Manager – Projects.

 In addition to being a member of the Victorian Government's Gippsland Regional Partnership, Mr Davies is also a graduate of the Australian Institute of Company Directors, Fellow of the Australian Institute of Energy, and a Fellow of the Gippsland Community Leadership Program.
+He is also the Chairperson of the Board of Directors of Gippsland community support organisation Quantum Support Services.

 Cr Graeme Middlemiss is one of Latrobe City's longest serving councillors, having served as a Councillor for two decades since being first elected in 1997.